AY2526S2-CS2113-T11-2/tp/docs/team/ranganathan21.md

 - **User Guide**: reworked the UG into an AB3-style structure, updated command documentation, and kept the sections for strategy shortcuts, `filter`, `compare`, encryption, and startup/save behavior aligned with the product.
 - **Developer Guide**: documented the UI component, `ListCommand`, the strategy shortcut workflow, the `compare` feature, and the manual testing steps for the implemented features.
 - **Project Portfolio Page**: updated my PPP to reflect the final implemented scope and linked PR history.
+- These updates were aimed at keeping the docs aligned with the actual product instead of planned or outdated behavior, which reduced mismatch bugs during peer testing.

 ### Diagrams